xibosignage/xibo-manual/source/en/install_cms.md

 ## Requirements

- - A server/machine capable of running Docker
+ - A server/machine capable of running Docker and Docker Compose
  - If HTTPS is required, a web server capable of being a reverse proxy (nginx, apache, iis)

 ### No Docker?